 The challenges facing children with albinism extend beyond these centres.
-Children with albinism are often marginalised from education altogether: just 10% access secondary school in Tanzania.
+Only half of all children with albinism in Tanzania complete primary school; even fewer attend secondary.
 Those who do go to school often have difficulty reading, and need vision devices to participate in class.
 When this support is not available, academic underperformance can follow.
 In addition, many teachers and families lack the knowledge needed to meet these students’ needs.

 Sponsor a child with Standing Voice today

 Protectorate centres are not a sustainable solution.
 Although they shelter children with albinism in the short term, these centres are implicated in a deeper social story of violence, segregation and stigma.
 For centuries, people with albinism in Tanzania have been dehumanised and abused, pushed to the margins of society and deemed incapable of social contribution or value.
 Many were historically hidden away.
 For Tanzanians with albinism, the experience of physical seclusion is therefore not new.
 The spatial and symbolic separation imposed by protectorate camps is tragically familiar to this group, whose marginalisation has always meant removal from public life and erasure from historical record.
 To isolate children with albinism is to continue legitimising their projection as ‘different’ or ‘other’; it is to mask the symptoms of this crisis while perpetuating its cause.
 Camps are the new face of an old system.